SurgVidLM: Towards Multi-grained Surgical Video Understanding with Large Language Model: Experiments

 \subsection{Implementation Details}

-We adopt the pretrained Qwen2-VL-72B-Instruct~\cite{wang2024qwen2} as the initial weights of our SurgVidLM.
+We adopt the pretrained Qwen2-VL-7B-Instruct~\cite{wang2024qwen2} as the initial weights of our SurgVidLM.
 In the first training phase, we use a batch size of 4, while in the second phase, the batch size is increased to 16.
-The learning rate is set to 1e-5, and the training spans a total of 3 epochs.
+Optimization is performed using AdamW~\cite{loshchilov2017decoupled} with a learning rate of $1\times10^{-4}$, and the model is trained for 1 epoch in total.
+The low-frequency sampling interval $I_F$ is set to one frame per second, whereas the high-frequency sampling interval $I_C$ is fixed at two frames per second.
 The resolution of videos is 224 $\times$ 224.
-The training process is conducted on 6 NVIDIA H100 GPUs, with the first phase taking approximately 1.5 hours and the second phase requiring around 32 hours.
-For comparison, we evaluate SurgVidLM against Video-LLaVA~\cite{lin2023video}, GroundingGPT~\cite{li2024groundinggpt}, Video-LLaMA-3~\cite{zhang2025videollama}, and Qwen2-VL~\cite{wang2024qwen2}.
+The training process is conducted on 6 NVIDIA H100 GPUs, with the first phase taking approximately 3 hours and the second phase requiring around 15 hours.
+For comparison, we evaluate SurgVidLM against Video-LLaVA~\cite{lin2023video}, GroundingGPT~\cite{li2024groundinggpt}, VideoLLaMA 3~\cite{zhang2025videollama}, Qwen2-VL~\cite{wang2024qwen2} and Qwen2.5-VL~\cite{bai2025qwen2}.
 To provide a thorough evaluation of video description, we follow the evaluation pipeline in ~\cite{Maaz2023VideoChatGPT}, employing the GPT-4 model to assess the responses on a scale from 1 to 5 across four key aspects: correctness of information, detail orientation, contextual understanding, and Temporal Understanding.
 For the reasoning tasks, we utilize standard quantitative metrics, including BLEU-4, METEOR, ROUGE-L (scaled from 0 to 1 and presented as percentages in tables), and CIDEr (scaled from 1 to 10).